What Is New in Denodo 7.0 Update 7.0u20190903¶

-- The data sources DF, JSON and XML now support mutual authentication.
+The data sources Salesforce, DF, JSON and XML now support mutual authentication with certificates.
 That is, using a private key for authentication.

 Virtual DataPort (Cache Engine)

-- Data sources using pass-through credentials can now be used as cache database.
+Data sources using pass-through credentials can now be used as cache database.
 This helps maximize the number of queries that the execution engine can execute in the same data source.
 Before using this feature, read the appendix Considerations When Configuring Data Sources with Pass-Through Credentials of the Virtual DataPort Administration Guide because enabling this option may not be adequate in all scenarios.

 Virtual DataPort (Administration Tool)

-- Performance improvements in the communications between Virtual DataPort and the administration tool.
+Performance improvements in the communications between Virtual DataPort and the administration tool.
 These improvements are noticeable in WAN environments and slow connections.
 To enable this option, open the menu Tools > Admin Tool preferences (tab Connection) and select the check box Use WAN optimized communications.
 This option is not enabled by default because, when the tool and the server are on the same network, it does not provide any benefit and it could even slow down the connection slightly.

-- Views are opened faster because now, the tool loads some information of the views on demand.
-E.g. the tool only requests the information about the tree view if the user opens that dialog.
+Views are opened faster because now, the tool loads some information of the views on demand.
+E.g. the tool only requests the information about the tree view if the user opens the tree view.

 Virtual DataPort (JDBC Driver)

-- The JDBC driver can now be loaded from client applications that support Java 9, 10 or 11.
+The JDBC driver can now be loaded from client applications that support Java 9, 10 or 11.
 The driver included with previous updates can only be loaded from applications that run with Java 8.

-- Add some libraries to the classpath of the client application.
+Add the necessary libraries to the classpath of the client application.
 See more details in the section Connecting to Virtual DataPort Using Kerberos Authentication of the Developer Guide.